-What are alternatives to Google Bard?
+What are alternatives to Google Gemini?

-The ability to access current internet content is a key differentiator between Google Bard and many other chatbot AI systems.
+The ability to access current internet content is a key differentiator between Google Gemini and many other chatbot AI systems.
 Many large language model chatbot systems were trained on older data and lack access to information about current events.
 This inability to browse the internet limits the usefulness of many of these systems.

 Four alternatives to Gemini that can access current internet content and are worth exploring are:

 - Microsoft Copilot (formerly Bing Chat and Bing Chat Enterprise): Available free with a Microsoft account.

 - ChatGPT: ChatGPT Plus (available for $20 per month) and Enterprise accounts may access the internet as of late September 2023.

 - Perplexity: Available free with account signin.
 Optional upgrade to Perplexity Pro features are available for $20 per month.